ucll-scripting/exercises/scraping/explanations.md

 This sets up a website locally, which you can visited in your browser at `http://127.0.0.1:5000/index.html`.
+If the run-server.sh gives ModuleNotFoundError: No module named 'flask', make sure flask is installed ;-) (pip install flask should do the trick).

 The website consists of many different html pages that are randomly generated.
 The goal of this exercise